Who Is Megyn Kelly?

 Early Life and Ambitions

-Megyn Marie Kelly was born in Syracuse, New York, on November 18, 1970.
-The youngest of three children, she was raised in the town of DeWitt before her family moved to Delmar, near Albany.
+Megyn Marie Kelly was born in Champaign, Illinois, on November 18, 1970.
+The youngest of three children, she was raised in the town of DeWitt, New York, before her family moved to Delmar, near Albany.
 Kelly attended Bethlehem Central High School, where she was involved in athletics and was captain of her cheerleading squad.
 When she was 15 years old, her father passed away from a sudden heart attack.

 From Law to Journalism